BriskenFinancials/use-case-template/cards/UC10000426-Y-05-explore-similar-missions.md

 # Explore similar missions

+This task builds the foundation for the transition from 'Tell us what do you think'.
 Suggest relevant follow-on use cases or brisken solutions.
-Link to missions in the sap discovery center or internal library.
-You will be able to confidently Suggest relevant follow-on use cases or brisken solutions. accelerating progress and improving project alignment
+Link to missions in the SAP discovery center or internal library.

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-Y-05-top.png)